Discover Southern Vermont

 - Visit the historic Bartonsville Covered Bridge.
 This bridge was made famous when it was captured on video being swept away by Tropical Storm Irene in 2011, followed by the community coming together to get it rebuilt – despite today’s rules and regulations of modern bridge-building with steel and concrete in Vermont.
 Learn more

-- Enjoy the Peru Fair September 28, 2019 Learn more (Just one day, but a terrific experience.)
+- Enjoy the Peru Fair, annually at the end of September.
+Learn more (Just one day, but a terrific experience.)

 - After your walking tour which took you through Weston, visit “the other Vermont Country Store” in Rockingham, just down the road from Chester.
 Spend some time marveling at the nostalgic products stocked to the rafters with surprises in every nook and cranny.
 Learn more